 I really hope this doesn't violate any rules, and if it does I apologize.
 I in no way know the seller, like I said a friend shared this with me, and I thought everybody here would get a kick out of it!

-Jeff said: Maybe they should sell the current trains.
+Maybe they should sell the current trains.
 The way they bend and flex going up the lift makes me extremely uncomfortable.

 Most wood coasters do that goofy!
 Especially the older ones, as they settle over the years, it's easy to see how (especially lifts) get crooked.
 Plus the Comet is a 3 bencher...